openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

 Updates (as described above), this process would be crucial.
 Doing so would likely require us to have certain image stages that a cluster admin can refer to as they write their Containerfile.
 For example, `FROM os-base-image` or `FROM os-base-image-with-configs`.
-OpenShift Image Builder can easily substitute those targets for the real image pullspec (if it exists), whereas the custom pod builder will need a way to do that on its own.
 Injecting the Containerfile into the image builder process can be easily accomplished via a ConfigMap.

 For Image-Based Updates, we'll also need to figure out how to inject both the